Grace, Mississippi: 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
-According to the Köppen Climate Classification system, Grace is the best has a Humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen Climate Classification system, Grace has a Humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

 Most of Grace is in the South Delta School District (which operates South Delta High School) while some is in the Western Line School District.